samirsahoo007/git/README.md

 #second command: force push is necessary_

+## Filter git log to show only my changes

+You can filter the log by the author for example, so you can filter by your name :

+git log --author="YourName"

+or by committer :

+git log --committer="YourName"

 ### Problem: SSL certificate problem: Unable to get local issuer certificate
 #### Cause
 This error occurs when a self-signed certificate cannot be verified.